We're growing as a nation. For the economy to grow in lockstep, transportation investment is critical.

 See a snapshot of freight system needs in CAGTC's Freight Can't Wait booklet, below.

 Illustrating the many freight infrastructure needs across the United States, CAGTC worked with its membership to develop “Freight Can’t Wait,” a snapshot of projects around the country that stand to benefit from federal partnership and investment.
-The booklet of projects was first released in 2015 and updated in 2017.
+The booklet of projects was first released in 2015, updated in 2017, updated in 2019, and now updated again in 2023.
 Click here to download the full booklet.